Haberdashers' Adams: History

-During the First World War, 362 Old Novaportans (former pupils) served in the Armed Forces, of whom 45 died and 77 survived wounded.
+During the First World War, 362 Old Novaportans (former pupils) served in the Armed Forces, of whom 45 died and 77 survived with injuries.
 After the War a memorial fund was set up to assist the sons of the deceased, and an appeal raised £1,000.
 A tablet listing those who died was unveiled in the Main School building in 1921.
 In 1948, the Old Boys' Club erected another tablet alongside this to those who died in the Second World War.
 Both memorials are now displayed in the School Library.

 In the modern era, the school's status has been expressed in a number of statutory arrangements.
-In 1950 the school became a voluntary aided school then after a brief spell as a grant-maintained school in the 1980s, Adams again faced threat of closure or conversion to co-educational comprehensive status in the early 1990s; this was avoided by a successful campaign, organised by parents and governors, against the wishes of Shropshire County Council.
+In 1950 the school became a voluntary aided school then after a brief spell as a grant-maintained school in the 1980s, Adams again faced the threat of closure or conversion to co-educational comprehensive status in the early 1990s; this was avoided by a successful campaign, organised by parents and governors, against the wishes of Shropshire County Council.
 In the late 1990s and 2000s Haberdashers' Adams again enjoyed voluntary-aided status; throughout its history the Haberdashers' Company has been key in supporting the school's vision and offering financial support for some of the more ambitious construction projects.

+In the late 1950s, 2 girls from the local state school informally attended Science 6th form classes (qualification posted by male attendee at those same classes).

 In 1993, girls were admitted to the sixth form for the first time, bringing to an end Haberdashers' Adams' long tradition of educating boys only.
 The 1990s also saw the construction of the Wood and Taylor Centres for the study of design technology and maths.
 The Maths block has since been changed to an English block following the construction of the new Paddock block, reflecting the school's status in the later 1990s as a technology college.
 In the early 2000s, the school began to raise funds for the construction of a new state-of-the-art sports hall and fitness suite to replace dilapidated facilities.
 The Paddock Block was constructed in 2019 to contain Maths, Art and a new hall was built to accommodate the expansion of the school to include the new Sa'adu house.

 In 2002, a history of the school by former headmaster David Taylor and his wife, Ruth, was published.